IngoMeyer441/simple-term-menu/README.md

 fraction of the complete terminal height (default: `0.25`).
 The width cannot be set, it is always the complete width of the terminal window.

-Pass `preview_border=False` to deactivate the border around the preview window which is drawn by default.
+Pass `preview_title` with a string of your choice to customize the preview window title (default: `"preview"`) or `preview_border=False` to deactivate the border around the preview window (also deactivates the title string).

 Preview commands are allowed to generate [ANSI escape color codes](https://en.wikipedia.org/wiki/ANSI_escape_code#SGR).